soheilabadifard/ANN_Regressor/README.md

-# ANN_Regressor
+# Neural-Network-with-one-hidden-layer-from-scratch

-In this repository we implement an artificial neural network (ANN) regressor from scratch and learn its weights by implementing the backpropagation algorithm. we provide two types of ANN:
+In this repository, we implement an artificial neural network (ANN) regressor from scratch and learn its weights using the backpropagation algorithm.
+We provide two types of ANN:
 * Neural Network without any hidden layer
-* Neural network with one hidden layer the networks can be evaluated with provided datasets which has 1-D inputs and 1-D. you can change the parameters to see the effects
+* Neural networks with one hidden layer the networks can be evaluated with provided datasets with 1-D inputs and 1-D.
+You can change the parameters to see the effects.